-16.1 Termination of this Agreement shall occur only upon: (a) expiration of the Term of this Agreement as provided in Article 5; (b) mutual written consent of the Parties; (c) the election of PREPA following a Development Abandonment or Permanent Closing; (d) the election of the non-defaulting Party following the occurrence of a Breach under Article 17; (e) the election of either Party following delay by Seller in achieving the Commercial Operation Date by the date which is thirty-six (36) Months after the
+- 16.1 Termination of this Agreement shall occur only upon: (a) expiration of the Term of this Agreement as provided in Article 5; (b) mutual written consent of the Parties; (c) the election of PREPA following a Development Abandonment or Permanent Closing; (d) the election of the non-defaulting Party following the occurrence of a Breach under Article 17; (e) the election of PREPA following delay by SELLER in achieving Commencement of Construction by twenty four (24) Months after the Effective Date; (f) delay by SELLER in achieving the Commercial Operation Date by the date which is thirty-six (36) Months after the Effective Date; or (g) the circumstances provided in Section 16.2.
+The deadlines in (e) and (f) shall each be extended on a day-for-day basis for any delay in achieving such deadline due to a Force Majeure event, Pending Permits or Legal Challenge, or any delay caused by any act or omission of PREPA, but in no event longer than forty-eight (48) Months, as extended by any delay caused by any act or omission of PREPA. - 16.2 The Parties agree that the continued effectiveness of this Agreement is dependent on SELLER'S determination that the Facility to be constructed in accordance with this

-Effective Date, as extended by a Force Majeure event, Pending Permits or a Legal Challenge or any delay caused by any act or omission of PREPA, but in no event longer than forty-eight (48) Months, as extended by any delay caused by any act or omission of PREPA; (f) the circumstances provided in Section 16.2.
+Agreement is financially feasible.
+If SELLER notifies PREPA that the Facility is not financially feasible as reasonably determined by SELLER on or before the Commencement of Construction Date, then either Party may terminate this Agreement without liability by written notice to the other Party.

-- 16.2 The Parties agree that the continued effectiveness of this Agreement is dependent on a determination that the Facility to be constructed in accordance with this Agreement is financially feasible.
-If Seller notifies PREPA that the Facility is not financially feasible as reasonably determined by Seller on or before the Financial Closing Date, then either Party may terminate this Agreement without liability by written notice to the other Party. - 16.3 Cancellation, expiration or earlier termination of this Agreement shall not relieve the Parties of obligations incurred prior to, or as a result of, such cancellation, expiration or earlier termination of this Agreement, which by their nature should survive such events, including this Section 16.3 and Articles 13 and 14.
+16.3 Cancellation, expiration or earlier termination of this Agreement shall not relieve the Parties of obligations incurred prior to, or as a result of, such cancellation, expiration or earlier termination of this Agreement, which by their nature should survive such events, including this Section 16.3 and Articles 13 and 14.
 Without limiting the foregoing, termination of this Agreement shall not discharge either Party hereto from any obligation it owes to the other Party under this Agreement by reason of any transaction, loss, cost, damage, expense or liability which shall occur or arise (or the circumstances, events, or basis of which shall occur or arise) prior to termination.
-It is the intent of the Parties hereby that any such obligation owed (whether the same shall be known or unknown at termination or whether the circumstances, events or basis of the same shall be known or unknown at termination) shall survive termination.
-Any indebtedness by either Party to the other shall be considered payable within ninety (90) Days of the termination of this Agreement. -----
+It is the intent of the Parties hereby that any such obligation owed (whether the same shall be known or unknown at termination) shall survive termination.
+Any indebtedness by either Party to the other shall be considered payable within ninety (90) Days of the termination of this Agreement.